WPMedia/arc-themes-blocks/blocks/medium-manual-promo-block/README.md

 # `@wpmedia/medium-manual-promo-block`

-_Block containing a medium manual promo component.
-Please provide a 1-2 sentence description of what the block is and what it does._

-## Acceptance Criteria

-- Add AC relevant to the block
+The medium manual promo block allows images and text to be set manually to override content

 ## Props